vgteam/sv-genotyping-paper/yeast/README.md

 pip install --upgrade toil
 ```

-Like for the VCF graph, there are 2 different sample sets for the cactus graph: `all` and `four`.
-To create cactus graphs for both of them, now follow the steps in `yeast/cactus/all/aws_commands.sh` and `yeast/cactus/four/aws_commands.sh`.
+Like for the VCF graph, there are 2 different strain sets for the cactus graph: `all` and `five`.
+To create cactus graphs for both of them, now follow the steps in `yeast/cactus/all/aws_commands.sh` and `yeast/cactus/five/aws_commands.sh`.

 ## 5. Create, index and map Illumina reads to the cactus graph